DeeVine/new-react-task-app/src/components/taskapp/readme.md

 TODO:
 *//
 [ ] add tags to events
-[ ] apply flexbox to timerTask
+  [ ] create tag component to display tags in tagMenu [ ] apply flexbox to timerTask
 //*
   [ ] apply tags to individual hoursLog